comic-manga-ebook/ecmb_builder/README.md

 ```
 <br/>

-- the file- and folder-names are sorted alphanumerc (like every file-system)
+- the file- and folder-names are sorted alphanumeric (like every file-system)
 - files and folders starting with "__" (2 underscores) are ignored in general
 - allowed image-extension: jpg, jpeg, png, webp
 - if you have cover-images they have to have one of these names: